Best Online Degrees in: Applied Mathematics

 Building a Career

 Applied mathematics is used in a variety of fields and may provide the necessary background for graduate education in computer science, statistics, engineering, physics, and chemistry, or entry level positions in statistics, engineering, and computer science.
 A master’s degree in applied mathematics often serves as a prerequisite to a Ph.D., leading to mathematical research and academic positions.
 The U.S. Bureau of Labor Statistics reports that mathematical science occupations are expected to increase 17% and mathematician positions are expected to increase by 16% between 2010 and 2020.
-The BLS also reports that the median pay for mathematicians in May 2010 was $99,380; the median pay for mathematical science occupations was $74,040.
+The BLS also reports that the median pay for mathematicians was $99,380; the median pay for mathematical science occupations was $74,040.
 Factors such as location, employer, position, and experience may affect wage and job prospects.